isirode/deployment-cli/README.md

 # deployment-cli

+This project allow to execute a Groovy script with data injected into it (using TOML files).

-This project contains various utility tools for deploying executables to a remote server.
+It also contains various utility tools (classes) for deploying executables to a remote server.

 You can use it execute commands on the server or locally.

 This allow to store the commands being executed, without using a deployment server, like Jenkins.

-The main purpose is to do the same thinks that a CI/CD server would do, without the costs.
+The main purpose is to do the same thinks that a CI/CD server would do, without the costs and infrastructure maintenance.

+It's useful if you are an indie dev, for instance.

 ## Main features

 - Pass a deployment Groovy script
 - Pass a file containing values to add in the context of the script
+- Load global (from the user home directory) and per workspace value files

 ## Installation